 Again, Uncle Ben may not be Peter Parker’s biological father—hence the “Uncle” part of his name.
 But since Peter’s actual father was largely absent, Ben and Aunt May took the boy in and raised him as best they could.
 Few characters have died as many times as Uncle Ben on comic book pages.
 (Bruce Wayne’s parents are the other frontrunners in this regard.)

 Again, it’s Uncle Ben’s death that has the greatest impact and drives home the iconic line, “With power comes great responsibility.”
 When a newly minted Spider-Man chooses not to stop a petty burglar, that criminal goes on to kill Uncle Ben and throw Peter’s life into upheaval.
-What Spidey becomes, and the moral code he follows, directly comes from his Uncle’s teachings.
+What Spidey becomes, and the moral code he follows, comes directly from his Uncle’s teachings.

 Rick Grimes—The Walking Dead

 It’s not enough that he imparts his son Carl (he also has a baby daughter named Judith) with a moral code and specific values.
 He has the undead, marauders of all stripes, post-apocalyptic despots, and Carl’s own fiercely independent streak to contend with.
-Complicating matters, he also serves as a father figure to a band of survivors.
+Complicating matters, he also serves as a father figure to his own band of survivors.
 It’s not always easy—in fact, it’s never easy.
 Rick must make hard choices, and doesn’t always make the right ones.
-But parenting often entails making tough calls, and his ability to do so, and his desire to care for his family, makes Rick one of the best comic book dads around.
+But parenting often entails making these tough calls, and his ability to do so, and his desire to care for his family, make Rick one of the best comic book dads around.